UofUEpiBio/SensIAT/cran-comments.md

+This is a patch release to fix the compiling issue that was happening on certain Debian systems.
+This should be fixed now, although I don't have direct access to those systems.
+I have tested on rhub and it works there.

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a new release.
-It is a beta release and not feature complete.
-* Note occurs from "unable to verify current time"
+* Note occurs from "Not all R platforms support C++17"
-* Being released to correspond to an upcoming publication.
-  Description will be updated with the reference when published.